Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "You would have suffered?"

-"…Briefly, yes."
+"...Briefly, yes."
 Ayma shook out her fur uncomfortably.
 "Apparently some Gaoians can have *particularly* severe reactions... and I’m in the most allergic group.
 Especially to the grass pollens and something called *’Ragweed’*."

 "That really was uncharacteristically foolish of you, Ayma."